prayreh153/WHSTechNotes/journal.md

 Journal Prompt:
 After researching, the win to Iowa against Florida was suprising.
 Florida apperently came into the tournament as the defending national champion prior.
 I think computers will have a hard time predicting things such as injuries, as you will never know when someone is going to injure themselves in a match.
 If I were to build a program to predict games, I think I would have a hard time predicting tactic for teams.
 I think the coach can choose any tactic or make up a new one on the go so predicting it would be hard.

+# April 9, 2026
+Journal Prompt:
+I would argue that humans being reckless is a part of human nature.
+If we can survive and live on the previous earth, surely we can survive on the "new planet".
+I would try to gather a whole bunch of people to speak together in an agreement to let the humans out.
+Maybe start doing a chant saying "let us out" over and over until the AI gets convinced.
+I would overall try to get the message out that humans are capable of surviving even though we are so called reckless.
+My plan step by step will look something like this.
+First, get as much people to chant "let us out".
+Second get a main person who can speak for all humans.
+Three do not give up until AI gets convinced.
+At the end, this plan that I made up probably won't be convincing enough, but I feel it's good to atleast try with my plan.